-The results have been mixed, and it remains to future scientists to continue to attempt to duplicate, in instant form, the finest product of the revered bean has to offer when properly brewed.
+The results have been mixed.
+It remains to future scientists to continue to attempt to duplicate, in instant form, the best flavor of coffee when properly brewed.

-While today’s instant coffees have still not achieved the level of quality that would allow them to replace brewed coffee, the product still has great value – the thing about instant coffee is that, in times of need, it does the trick and you are darn glad to have it.
+It does have its place however.
+While today's instant coffees have still not achieved the level of quality that would allow them to replace brewed coffee, the product still has great value - the thing about instant coffee is that, in a pinch when you can't have fresh coffee, it does the trick.
 Some people even prefer the “instant” taste.

 Instant Coffee Production